Questions

 Optional fields for specific question types

 min_selections and max_selections - Parameters that can be added to checkbox and rank questions to specify the minimum and maximum number of options that can be selected.
-For example, in a checkbox question where the respondent can select multiple options, we can specify that at least 2 options must be selected and at most 3 can be selected:
+For example, in a checkbox question where the response must include at least 2 and at most 3 of the options:

 from edsl import QuestionCheckBox